jmapb/parse-nyc-address/README.md

 This parser is optimized for researching NYC properties with minimal freeform text searches of housenumber, street, and optionally borough.
 Commas in the input will be treated as generic whitespace.
 It handles many common abbreviations and attempts to detect street names even when the street type is omitted.

-parseNycAddress() is designed to be used in conjunction with the City's online tools and APIs such as:<br>
+parseNycAddress() is designed to be used in conjunction with the City's open data tools and APIs such as:<br>
 GOAT https://a030-goat.nyc.gov/goat<br>
 GeoSearch https://geosearch.planninglabs.nyc<br>
 Geoservice https://geoservice.planning.nyc.gov